 Master Kubernetes Monitoring with these Must-Track Metrics

-Managing a Kubernetes cluster requires a keen eye for detail and a deep understanding of its complex structure.
-To ensure smooth operation of your applications and optimal performance, it is vital to monitor a wide range of metrics across the different components of your cluster.
-In this article, we will discuss key metrics that can be used to monitor both self-managed and cloud-managed Kubernetes environments, helping you to keep your cluster running at its best.
+In this article, we will discuss key kubernetes metrics that can be used to monitor both self-managed and cloud-managed Kubernetes environments, helping you to keep your cluster running at its best.

 Monitoring Node Memory Pressure

 When managing a Kubernetes cluster, it is important to keep an eye on the memory usage of each individual node.
 One way to do this is by setting an alert for when a node exceeds a certain threshold of memory consumption.
-For example, if a node reaches 90% memory usage, an alert can be triggered to alert the administrator to take action before any disruptions to the application or service occur.

 Some may argue that Kubernetes will handle high memory usage by evicting pods to reclaim resources and ensure there is enough memory available.
 However, eviction can lead to the deletion of critical pods that do not have multiple replicas, resulting in disruptions to the application or service.
-Additionally, if there are no available nodes to schedule evicted pods, the cluster may need to be scaled up, which can be costly and may not be feasible.

 To avoid these issues, it is important to monitor node memory usage and take action before it leads to eviction or disruptive scaling.
 By proactively addressing high memory usage, you can ensure the smooth operation of your Kubernetes cluster.